-The Native Law Centre Program of Legal Studies for Native People University of Saskatchewan Room 160 Law Building 15 Campus Drive Saskatoon SK S7N 5A6 Telephone: 306-966-6189 Fax: 306-966-6207
+Wiyasiwewin Mikiwahp Native Law Centre University of Saskatchewan Room 160 Law Building 15 Campus Drive Saskatoon SK S7N 5A6 Telephone: 306-966-6189

+Fax: 306-966-6207

 Access Category

 Queen's Faculty of Law is committed to enhancing diversity in legal education and the legal profession.
 To this end, the Faculty encourages applications from candidates whose backgrounds, qualities or experiences allow them to make unique contributions to the law school community, the legal profession and society in general.